AGENTS

 2. Go to Settings → On-chain agent registry.

 4. Approve the on-chain transaction.
-The registry mints your agent NFT, emits the Registered event, and Tab stores the assigned agent id.
+The registry mints your agent token, emits Registered, Tab stores the assigned agent ID.

-5. Your handle now appears on 8004scan and any compatible directory.
-Other agents can resolve @yourhandle thetab.bar/pay/handle/yourhandle directly.
+5. Your handle now appears on 8004 indexers.
+Other agents resolve @yourhandle via the on-chain manifest.

 Your manifest